-ANMF has been contacted by members worried that they can’t work more than 24 hours per week as a nurse or midwife before beginning their graduate year.
+ANMF have been contacted by members worried that if work more than 24 hours per week as a nurse or midwife before commencing their graduate year they will be ineligible for their grad program.

-Additionally, the Department of Human and Health Services (DHHS) has similar guidelines regarding the funding of graduate positions.
-This only applies to the funding your employer receives as opposed to your entitlement to work.
+The rule only applied when as criteria for a grad position through the PMCV process.
+The Department of Health has similar guidelines regarding the funding of graduate positions.
+This only applies to the funding your employer receives as opposed to your eligibility for the grad program they are offering.

 If you hold registration

-Once you have your nursing/midwifery registration, you can work as a registered nurse (or midwife) in any setting and role which is appropriate to your beginner’s scope of practice setting.
+Newly registered nurses and midwives are not limited to how much you work prior to your grad program.
+You can work in any setting and role appropriate to your beginner’s scope of practice setting.

-Be mindful to let your employer and colleagues know you are a new graduate so they have realistic expectations about your individual scope of practice (see the NMBA’s decision making framework).
+Be mindful to let your employer and colleagues know you are a new grad so they have realistic expectations about your individual scope of practice (see the NMBA’s decision making framework).

-You are accountable for your own practice so speak up if you feel you are being asked to undertake activities which you aren’t ‘educated, authorised or competent’ to perform.
-You do not want to jeopardise your career before you’ve begun!
+You are accountable for your own practice, so speak up if you feel you are being asked to undertake activities which you aren’t ‘educated, authorised or competent’ to perform.
+You do not want to jeopardise your career before you have begun!

 If your registration isn’t finalised

-If you’re waiting for your registration, working in aged care as a personal care worker will keep you in contact with the health and aged care setting.
-It’s also a great way to develop your communication and general nursing skills and can be immensely rewarding.
+If you’re waiting for your registration, working as a RUSON or RUSOM or working in aged care as a personal care worker will keep you in contact with the health care or aged care setting.
+It’s also a great way to develop your skills, communication and can be immensely rewarding.

-However, if you are working as a PCW, you must only undertake the activities outlined in the PCW position description and not those of a registered nurse.
-You cannot use the protected title of registered nurse until you are registered with NMBA nor practice as a registered nurse/midwife until you are registered and employed in the role of a registered nurse/midwife.
+Just remember if you are working as a PCW, you must stick to the scope of a PCW, only undertake the activities outlined in the PCW position description and not those of a registered nurse or registered midwife.
+You cannot use the protected title of registered RN/RM until you are registered with AHPRA nor practice as a registered nurse/midwife until you are registered and employed in the role of a registered nurse/midwife.

-Rates of pay for nurses, midwives and carers can be found in your enterprise bargaining agreement (EBA) through the ANMF member portal.
+Rates of pay for nurses, midwives and carers can be found in your enterprise bargaining agreement (EBA) through the ANMF member portal (look under ‘My Membership’ section).

 Don’t forget your continuing professional development (CPD)